 This is an extremely rare sighting and Calvet himself has never seen such a scenario in over ten years as a safari guide.
 His advice to someone who might have this same experience one day is to “keep an eye out for the underdog and to never underestimate wild dogs!”

-If you wish to Learn more about African Bush Camps visit: https://bit.ly/2WLj6MI
+Click her if you wish to learn more about African Bush Camps